aristanetworks/anta/docs/cli/bug.md

 anta bug -b AlertBase-CVP.json json -o report.json
 ```

 Outputs a JSON array with full details including resolved tags and match reasons.
+Use `-o` / `--output` to save to a file instead of printing to the console.

 ### CSV